Schedule your same-day X-ray now!

-Hysterosalpingography is primarily used to examine women who have difficulty becoming pregnant by allowing the SMIL radiologist to evaluate the shape and structure of the uterus, the openness of the fallopian tubes, and any scarring within the uterine or abdominal cavity.
+Hysterosalpingography is primarily used to examine women who have difficulty becoming pregnant by allowing the Radiologist to evaluate the shape and structure of the uterus, the openness of the fallopian tubes, and any scarring within the uterine or abdominal cavity.

 The exam is used to investigate repeated miscarriages that result from abnormalities in the uterus and to determine the presence and severity of the following abnormalities: